 The construction was so poor on the lighthouses that John Donahoo, builder of multiple lighthouses, was called on to shore up the towers sometime around 1830.
 Complaints were also common of poor visibility and the location of the lighthouses was often questioned.

 The lights were discontinued in 1873 after the construction of the Craighill Channel Range Lights and left to deteriorate.
-There are no known photos of these lighthouses.
+There is only one known photo of any of these lighthouses, it is posted up top.
+If you find one, let us know.

 Keepers: Solomon Frazier (1822 – at least 1824), David Riley (at least 1831 – 1834), Elizabeth Riley (1834 – 1857), Thomas Hamlin (1857), Elizabeth Riley (1857), Thomas Hamlin (1857 – 1861), Henry Schmuck (1861 – 1864), Mrs. H. Schmuck (1864 – 1866), Thomas S. Hamlin (1866 – 1868), B.B.
 Harris (1868 – 1869), Benjamin Cole (1869), Joseph Ridgaway (1869 – 1874)